We are sustainable

 We invite the community to make use of leisure and shared facilities and/or the infrastructure that are part of our parks for multiple purposes.

 Well-being and education are important values of CTP.
 Internally, CTP is committed to promoting and motivating its employees to lead a healthy lifestyle by supporting sports activities and by providing healthy food options at CTP work locations.
 We also encourage and support continuous learning among our colleagues.
 CTP is an inclusive company and supports diversity at the workplace.
-We are especially aware of the needs of the LGBTQ community and support it where needed and requested.
 Externally, we are actively engaged with NGOs in education, and we support the well-being of the community by investing in sports facilities and other infrastructure that improves the wellbeing of the people working in and living near our parks.

 Proper ethical standards and acting with integrity are among CTP’s core values.
 We are committed to ethical, fair, and honest behaviour towards our employees, customers, suppliers, competitors, the public authorities and regulators, and any other parties involved in our day-to-day activities.